Pressed metal ceilings - how do you design and install them?

 I intend all of my customers' projects to be designed properly so, that when finished, they create the "Wow Factor".
-I want your decorative ceilings and walls to be stunning so I offer as much help and advice as I possibly can in order to achieve this end result.
+I want your decorative ceilings to be stunning so I offer as much help and advice as I possibly can in order to achieve this end result.
 So far I feel I am achieving my goal with flying colours.

-Can you install The Panels yourself?
+Can you install the panels yourself?

 I have detailed fitting instructions which I supply to each customer.
 The instructions are very comprehensive and have been put together as a guide for Tradesmen or Experienced Handymen.
 If you lack experience in this area, you may prefer to employ someone with building experience.
-However, most of my customers have fitted their own ceilings and walls, see pressed tin projects completed by our customers.
+However, most of my customers have fitted their own ceilings and walls, see pressed metal projects completed by our customers.

-Layouts for tin ceilings
+Layouts for pressed metal ceilings

-Jasmine is the feature panel, the border is Stockholm and the
+Jasmine is the feature panel, the border is Stockholm and the Egg

-Egg and Dart cornice was used around the edges of the ceiling
+and Dart cornice was used around the edges of the ceiling

 Create your masterpiece

-Now look at your ceilings and walls and imagine what I can create for you.
+Now look at your ceilings and imagine what I can create for you.
 Using a stunning range of unique designs and accessories you can now have exquisite projects that could easily grace the pages of quality home decor magazines.